A Boomerang Classroom product

 Set the deadline.
 Get the path back.

-Pick the final TMP or IRR due date.
-Boomerang Projects works backward through the AP Seminar PT1 sequence — Topic Lock, Lens Lock, RAVEN vetting, Cross-Pollination, IRR drafts, TMP storyboarding — so students and teams always know what’s due next.
+Pick the final due date.
+Boomerang Projects works backward through the project type — Topic Lock, Perspectives Map, Bibliography, Drafts, Peer Feedback — so students always know what's due next.
 Relaxed, Standard, or Compressed pacing, exportable to CSV for the gradebook.

 • One date in.
 A full timeline of rubric-aligned milestones out